 - Storage Indexes are stored in memory only and are never written to disk.

-- Storage Index filter out data from the consideration.
+- Storage Index filters out data from the consideration.

-Q. Which protocol used by ASR to send notification?
+6. Which protocol is used by ASR to send notifications?

-Q. Is manually intervance possible in storage index?
+7. Is manual intervention possible in the storage index?

-Q. What is the default size of smart flash log?
+9. What is the default size of the smart flash log?

 512MB per module.